 Yet, my Type-A personality needs structure, a schedule, and a way to document completion of activities.

-The best way to lighten this pressure was to convert our daily homeschool plans into a loop schedule (you can find out more about loop scheduling in this webinar).
+The best way to lighten this pressure was to convert our daily homeschool plans into a loop schedule.
 While we do Bible, Language Arts, and Math every day, I chose to loop the remainder of our subjects.